Deadpoolmine/MIT2018-JOS/answers-lab1.md

 	.globl		bootstacktop
 ```

-(4) The stack pointer is initialized to point to the bottom of the stack.
+(4) The stack pointer is initialized to point to the bottom (or top, since the stack is grown down) of the stack.